 Cheri S. Carrico, Ph.D., CCC-SLP

 B.S., Northern Michigan University; M.A., Western Michigan University; Ph.D., Northwestern University; Certificate of Clinical Competence, Speech-Language Pathology

-She teaches courses in language development across the life span, clinical methods and diagnostic procedures in speech-language pathology, children at-risk from birth to five.
-Dr. Carrico also has supervised and instructed the speech-language pathology students who participated in educational experiences in Jamaica, as well as students conducting treatment in the Speech-Language-Hearing Clinic.
+She teaches courses in language development across the life span, clinical methods and diagnostic procedures in speech-language pathology, and children at risk from birth to five.
+Dr. Carrico also has supervised and instructed speech-language pathology students who participate in educational experiences in Jamaica, as well as students conducting evaluations and treatment in the Speech-Language-Hearing Clinic.
 Her research interests have focused on children at risk for speech, language and feeding difficulties, particularly those with Cornelia de Lange Syndrome and those prenatally exposed to cocaine, as well as the effects of airplane noise as it relates to children’s performance on school-related tasks.

 Dr. Carrico has publications in the American Journal of Medical Genetics, American Journal of Obstetrics and Gynecology, Proceedings of the Greenwood Genetics Center, National Council on Undergraduate Research, and Interdisciplinary Health Care Teams.